shanti-uva/drupal_kmaps_navigator/README.md

-Drupal Kmaps Navigator
+Drupal KMaps Navigator
 ======================

-A Drupal block module that provides kmaps search and tree navigation
+A Drupal block module that provides kmaps search and tree navigation.

-Written and maintained by Yuji Shinozaki (ys2n@virginia.edu) for the Shanti at UVa (http://shanti.virginia.edu)
+Written and maintained by Yuji Shinozaki (ys2n@virginia.edu) for Shanti at UVa (http://shanti.virginia.edu)